Today we are going to be doing things a little differently. Click Here to read Jeremiah 7.

 Our hearts are very important.
 If we don't put our heart into what we do in life, then we are left empty, stumbling our way through many of life's challenges.
 God wants us to put our hearts into following Him.
 Being as He gave His son so that we could be forgiven, I'd say that's not too much to ask.

-I am Samantha, and my goal for this blog is to basically share my experiences as a teenager.
+I am Bridges or at least on here I am.
 Basically, I am a teen.
 I have many hopes and dreams, many fears and insecurities that I let hold me back.
 There is so much that goes on in my life.
-Sometimes it is a struggle, and that is what this blog is about.
+Sometimes it is a struggle, and that what this site is about.